 ABOUT THE ARTIST

-Australian artist Karen M. Andersen works from her home studio on the Fraser Coast in southeast Queensland.
-Her childhood was also spent growing up here, in a seemingly eternal summer, exploring the beach and the bush, watching storms come and go in the evening sky with her father (a nature lover at heart).
-University studies in biology – together with days spent at the beach and on Fraser Island with her partner and children – have seen Karen develop a deep affection for the Queensland coast, especially for the sea and the Great Barrier Reef, rich in its cacophony of creatures with their unique forms, vibrant colours, and rhythmic movements.
-It is these collective experiences which form the inspiration behind Karen’s artwork.
+Contemporary abstract artist Karen M. Andersen works from her home studio on the Fraser Coast in southeast Queensland, Australia.
+Her childhood was also spent growing up here, in a seemingly eternal summer, exploring the beach and the bush, watching storms come and go in the evening sky.
+University studies in biology – together with days spent at the beach at Hervey Bay and on Fraser Island with her partner and children – have seen Karen develop a deep affection for the Queensland coast, especially for the sea and the Great Barrier Reef, rich in its cacophony of creatures with mesmerising unique forms, vibrant colours, and rhythmic underwater movements.
+These life experiences form a significant part of the inspiration behind Karen's artwork.

 THE JOURNEY TO HERE